 Ms. Goldstein is a member of the National Bankruptcy Conference, the American College of Bankruptcy and the International Insolvency Institute and has chaired the Business Reorganizations Committee of the Association of the Bar of the City of NY.

-Ms. Goldstein has been a leader of UJA’s Bankruptcy and Reorganization Committee and has served on the Boards of Her Justice and Boys and Girls Harbor.
-She is a member of the Cornell Law School Advisory Council, and its Executive Committee and has served as its chair.
+Ms. Goldstein has been a leader of UJA’s Bankruptcy and Reorganization Committee and has served on the Board of Her Justice.
+She is Co-Chair of the Development Committee for Boys and Girls Harbor, a member of the Cornell Law School Advisory Council and Executive Committee, and has served as the Executive Committee’s Chair.